Understanding the IBO-06 Exam Pattern (Course Code IBO 06)

 Role of MNCs – Straightforward but scoring

-Write points on:
+Write points on:- Technology transfer

 - Employment